fumblystuff/pumpkin-controller-app-flutter/README.md

 - [ ] Check for IP Address before executing command
 - [ ] Put `dropDownMenu` on the same line as the header
-- [ ] Add my name and web site to the about page
+- [ ] Add my name and web site to the about page, add link to GitHub project
+- [ ] Add footer with link to GitHub project

 ## Screenshot